Instant Pot Chili Chicken With Grilled Peaches Recipe

 What's an Instant Pot?

 If you haven't heard of an Instant Pot, don't feel bad.
-I didn't know about it until about 6 months ago.
+I didn't know about it until about six months ago.
 I kept seeing posts on social media about this, and figured I'd look into it.
 It's a multi-purpose pressure cooker, that also allows me to steam and saute.
 You can make soup, stew, chicken, beef, turkey, yogurt, rice, and veggies in it.
 And the best part (in my opinion) is that you don't have to defrost meat before putting it in!
 This beautiful chicken that I made tonight only took 15 minutes to cook once the pot came to pressure, even though it was fully frozen when I put it in.
 So it's super easy to use, although I do still get weirded out about turning the pressure release valve.
 It shoots steam into the air, which I wasn't expecting the first time, and I think it may have scarred me for life.
 I still use a wooden spoon to release the pressure valve.
 But it works.
-The Instant Pot I use (shown above) was one of the best purchases I've made, and I've included a link to this item on Amazon below.
+The Instant Pot I use (shown above) was one of the best purchases I've made.

 © 2018 Leah